Ukraine sees no point closing airspace amid Russia tension, says official | Business

 Ukraine sees no point closing airspace amid Russia tension, says official

-Ukraine sees no point closing its airspace amid an escalation with Russia, a senior Ukrainian official said on Sunday, after the United States warned that Russian troops could invade the eastern European nation at any time https://www.reuters.com/world/biden-putin-speak-ukraine-warnings-mount-2022-02-12.
+Ukraine sees no point closing its airspace amid the tensions with Moscow, a senior Ukrainian official said on Sunday, after the United States warned that Russia could invade the eastern European nation at any time.

-Dutch carrier KLM https://www.reuters.com/article/ukraine-crisis-klm/update-1-dutch-airline-klm-to-stop-flying-to-ukraine-anp-news-idUSL1N2UN0D4 said on Saturday it would stop flying to Ukraine immediately, while Ukraine's SkyUp airline said on Sunday it had to divert one its planes after the owner of the leased aircraft barred the flight from entering Ukrainian airspace.
+Dutch carrier KLM said https://www.reuters.com/world/biden-putin-speak-ukraine-warnings-mount-2022-02-12 it would stop flying to Ukraine and Germany's Lufthansa said it was considering suspending flights.
+Ukraine's SkyUp said on Sunday it had to divert one flight after the owner of the leased aircraft barred it from entering Ukrainian airspace.
 "The most important point is that Ukraine itself sees no point in closing the sky.
 This is nonsense.
 And, in my opinion, it somewhat resembles a kind of partial blockade," said Mykhailo Podolyak, an adviser to Ukrainian president's chief of staff.

 "If particular air carriers decide to reconfigure the flight schedule, this certainly has nothing to do with the decisions or policies of our state," he told Reuters.
 The United States, its Western allies and other nations have been scaling back or evacuating embassy staff and have advised their citizens not to travel to Ukraine amid the standoff.

-KLM, part of Air France, said it would stop flying to Ukraine immediately, news agency ANP reported.
+KLM, part of Air France, said it would stop flying to Ukraine immediately, news agency ANP reported on Saturday, while Lufthansa said it was considering suspending air traffic to Ukraine but had yet to decide.
 Two third of the 298 passengers killed when Malaysia Airlines MH17 was shot down over eastern Ukraine in 2014, as it flew from Amsterdam to Kuala Lumpur, were Dutch citizens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)